No. 10 Penn St holds on to white out No. 22 Auburn 28-20

 Sean Clifford completed 28 of 32 passes for 280 yards and two touchdowns as Penn State (3-0) welcomed back its white out crowd to Beaver Stadium for a rare visit from a Southeastern Conference teams.

+“I was ready,” Brisker said.
+“When you come to Penn State, you expect to play in front of big crowds like this.
+You’ve got to take it in for 10 seconds, then it’s back to reality.”

-Jahan Dotson added 10 catches for 78 yards and a touchdown, tight end Brenton Strange caught a touchdown and tight end Tyler Warren and Noah Cain ran for scores to help the Nittany Lions beat an SEC opponent for the first time since.
+Jahan Dotson added 10 catches for 78 yards and a touchdown, tight end Brenton Strange caught a touchdown and tight end Tyler Warren and Noah Cain ran for scores to help the Nittany Lions beat an SEC opponent for the first time at home since 1985 against Alabama.

+Penn State had to make two late defensive stands to hold the lead.

+“I think we have a really good mentality on defense,” Penn State coach James Franklin said.
+“I think our leadership is really good.
+I think we’re a mentally tough football team.
+I think we’re a physically tough football team.”

 Tank Bigsby scored a pair of rushing touchdowns and Anders Carlson added two field goals for the Tigers, who lost their 10th straight road game to a top-10 team since 2014.